npnicholson/CS1331-Notes/Constructors.md

 }
 ```
 The above code is an issue because it has a **Reference** to *p*'s car rather then a car itself.
 This is **Shallow copying**

+## Static Methods

+Static methods can be inharited but not overwritten in a child class